stuartarchibald/numba/docs/source/developer/contributing.rst

       matrix and each combination runs one chunk.
 This is done for speed, because public CI cannot cope with the load else.

-If a pull request is changing CUDA or ROCm code (which cannot be tested on Public CI as there's no hardware) or it is making changes to something that the core developers consider risky, then it will also be run on the Numba farm just to make sure.
+If a pull request is changing CUDA code (which cannot be tested on Public CI as there's no hardware) or it is making changes to something that the core developers consider risky, then it will also be run on the Numba farm just to make sure.
 The Numba project's private build and test farm will actually exercise all the applicable tests on all the combinations noted above on real hardware!